harenar/Connect-Bluetooth-device/README.md

-# Connect-Bluetooth-device
+# Connect-Bluetooth-device.
+This is sample website to create in django framework and using python to connect bluetooth device.
 Requirements:

-pip install python
+1. pip install python
-pip install django
+2. pip install django

-// library to install necessary. pip install PyBluez pip install django-guardian
+// library to install necessary.

-This is sample website to create in django framework and using python to connect bluetooth device.
+3. pip install PyBluez
+4. pip install django-guardian